mannieg/CV/readme.md

 A never give up attitude to resolving problems.
 Have spent the last two years building [JobVeta.co.uk].
 I faced many problems on the way but always found a solution or workaround.
 Self driven and put the work in to make great products.

 #### Visionary
-Can visualize an application while it's still on the drawing board.
+Can visualise an application while it's still on the drawing board.

 #### Fast learner
 Quickly able to pick up new technologies.
 For example for the final project at Makers Academy me and my team built two clients one of which was using Swift for the iOS application.
 This was completely new to all of the team and in less then 2 weeks built a working MVP.